-Here are some tips for minor stains that can be removed at home.
+Here are some tips for minor stains that can be safely removed at home.

-Always test the cleaning product on an area less visible (inside the bag).
+Always test the cleaning product on a less visible area (inside the bag).
 Leather or vinyl bags can be cleaned with soap and water.

 When cleaning a leather bag, remember that is made from the skin of an animal that was once alive.
 The leather needs to breathe.
-If suffocate the leather with an inappropriate cleaning solution or you allow a stain to harden or dry, the leather can dry out, lose its color or even crack.
+By suffocating the leather with an inappropriate cleaning solution or allowing a stain to harden or dry, the leather can dry out, lose its color or even crack.

 Do not use synthetic cleaning products or those made from petroleum.